+309. Mysticism: East and West

+(3)

+A study of the content and methodology of representative forms of mysticism from the following traditions: Zen (Buddhism), Yoga (Hinduism), Sufi (Islam), Hasidism (Judaism), Catholic and Protestant Christianity.
+Religion 101 is strongly recommended as a prerequisite.
+Offered in alternate years, not in 1977-1978.

 314. (Studies in the History of Christian Thought)

+(3)

+A study of one major interpreter or period of Christianity.
+Not offered in 1977-1978.

+317. (Studies in Contemporary Religious Thought)

+(3)

-(3) A study of one major interpreter or period of Christianity.
-Not offered in 1975-1976.
-317. (Studies in Contemporary Religious Thought) (3) A study of a man, movement, or problem in modern religious interpretation.
-In 1975-1976, the subject will be the Existentialism of Martin Buber.
-Offered in 1975-1976 and in alternate years.
+A study of a man, movement, or problem in modern religious interpretation.
+Offered in alternate years, not in 1977-1978.

 320. Critical Issues in Religious Thought

 (3)

 An attempt to engage religious thought in an intellectual exchange with other world-views represented by psychoanalysis (Freud), biological science (Darwin), and social theory (Marx).
-Offered in 1975-1976 and in alternate years.
+Offered in 1977-1978, and in alternate years.

-321. Introduction to Christian Thought

-(3)

-A study of the Christian point of view concerning God, man, evil and suffering, the Incarnation and Atonement, the Church and sacraments, history, and the Kingdom of God.
-Not offered in 1975-1976.

-328. Sociology of Liberation Movements
+328. Liberation Movements and Human Freedom

 See Sociology 328.